Help While Court Proceedings are Pending

 An injunction is a court order requiring someone to do, not do, or stop doing something.
 Injunctions are sometimes called restraining orders.
 Temporary restraining orders are injunctions lasting for ten days or less and are usually not granted without notice to the opposing party.
-(There may be unusual situations discussed immediately below in which what is called an ex-parte TRO can be entered and advice from your divorce lawyer is essential in these situations).
+(There may be unusual situations discussed immediately below in which what is called an ex-parte TRO can be entered.
+Advice from your divorce lawyer is essential in these situations).

-Obtaining an Injunction without Notice: I’m afraid if I tell my spouse I am seeking an injunction she will try to dispose of assets, or will otherwise harm me before the hearing.
+Obtaining an Injunction without Notice: I’m afraid if I tell my spouse I am seeking an injunction, he will try to dispose of assets or will otherwise harm me before the hearing.
 Can I obtain an injunction without notifying the opposing party?

 Yes.
 The court will enter a temporary restraining order without notice to the opposing party if you also meet the requirements for an injunction.
 The temporary restraining order lasts only ten days and then the other side is entitled to a hearing.
 Illinois divorce law provides: